 In fact, I like using frozen berries when making blueberry pies, blueberry coffee cakes or blueberry muffins because they can be added at the end without having to worry about them bursting open.
 Fresh berries often do that.

 New Gluten Free Blueberry Crisp Recipe

 To make this blueberry crisp recipe gluten-free, you'll need to use a flour blend that provides both nutrition and texture.
-I like almond flour and old fashioned rolled oats because they both provide fiber, help to bind the ingredients together and have a nice buttery flavor.
+I like homemade almond flour and old-fashioned rolled oats because they both provide fiber, help to bind the ingredients together and have a nice buttery flavor.

 The oatmeal topping for this blueberry crisp recipe makes it much more than just a cookie crumble because you get that wonderful oat flavor.